-In accordance with State law, an employee must be allowed the necessary time off if summoned for jury duty.
+Jury Duty - In accordance with State law, an employee must be allowed the necessary time off if summoned for jury duty.
 Authorized Ministers or employees are expected to return to their normal duties if they are excused from jury duty during their regular working hours.

-SABBATICAL LEAVE - At the time of call, arrangements for a 3-month sabbatical after each five (5) years of full-time pastoral service or a 2-month sabbatical after each five (5) years of part-time service, with full pay and benefits should be made.
-It is recommended that the church establish a separate account to prepare for congregational and/or pastoral sabbatical leave expenses and contribute to it annually.
+Sabbatical Leave - When a minister is called, arrangements for a three-month sabbatical after each five years of full-time pastoral service or a two-month sabbatical after each five years of part-time service, with full pay and benefits should be made.
+It is recommended that the congregation establish a separate account to prepare for congregational and/or pastoral sabbatical leave expenses and contribute to it annually.

-During the time of sabbatical all salary, housing and benefits are paid to the pastor.
-Attention needs to be given to the expense of the congregation and pastor, for pastoral coverage for the church during the sabbatical and the pastor's sabbatical expenses.
-Then at the time of sabbatical leave funds will be available to cover the cost of the interim.
+During the time of sabbatical all salary, housing, and benefits are paid to the minister.
+Planning needs to take place to assure the expenses of the congregation and minister for pastoral coverage for the congregation during the sabbatical and the minister's sabbatical expenses are met.
+Then at the time of sabbatical leave, funds will be available to cover the cost of the interim.